-2. 7 ACCEPTANCE OF CODE OF CONDUCT, RULES AND REGULATIONS
+2.7 ACCEPTANCE OF CODE OF CONDUCT, RULES AND REGULATIONS

 All entrants and competitors are expected to know, understand, and abide by the competition Rules and Regulations for this event.
 In addition, the competitors are required to know, understand, accept and abide by the Code of Conduct (see APPENDIX A), and by entering are deemed to accept without reservation.
 They should appreciate that they should compete in a sporting manner and that their behavior must be beyond reproach.
+Violations will be penalized up to 1000 competition points and may lead to disqualification from the task or Event.

-2. 8 RELEASE OF LIABILITY
+2.8 RELEASE OF LIABILITY

-- 2.8.1 By entering the event, a competitor agrees that the organizers and sponsors of this event, competition officials, Balloon Federation of America, BFA/HACD, owner of any site, officers, trustees, agents and/or members of these entities are providing the competitor with the facilities and means for participation in this event and in no way do they supersede the responsibility of the pilot in command as stated in the FAR's, or otherwise. - 2.8.2 The competitor releases the aforementioned from liability for their actions or inactions in relation to the event which may arise out of or result from or in any manner relate to the balloon flight or activity in which the competitor participates as a pilot in command.
+- 2.8.1 The competitor, by entering the event, agrees that the organizers and sponsors of this event, competition officials, Balloon Federation of America, BFA/HACD, owner of any site, officers, trustees, agents and/or members of these entities are providing the competitor with the facilities and means for participation in this event and in no way do they supersede the responsibility of the pilot in command as stated in the FAR's, or otherwise. - 2.8.2 The competitor releases the aforementioned from liability for their actions or inactions in relation to the event which may arise out of or result from or in any manner relate to the balloon flight or activity in which the competitor participates as a pilot in command.